Particle production by a relativistic semitransparent mirror of finite size and thickness: Applications

 We now study the particle production by a semitransparent plane mirror of finite transverse size.
 In particular, we consider the trajectory \cite{Nicolaevici2009}:

 where $W(x)$ is the product logarithm and $\kappa$ is a positive parameter.
-In the moving mirror picture, this trajectory models a mirror that is initially at rest but accelerates leftward to asymptotically null at late-time (the null line asymptoted by the trajectory is the analog of past event horizon in the black hole spacetime).
-In the black hole picture, this trajectory models the collapse of a null shell that forms a black hole at late-time with $\kappa$ mimicking the black hole's surface gravity.
+In the moving mirror picture, this trajectory models a mirror that is initially at rest but accelerates leftward to asymptotically null at late time (the null line asymptoted by the trajectory is the analog of past event horizon in the black hole spacetime).
+In the black hole picture, this trajectory models the collapse of a null shell that forms a black hole at late time with $\kappa$ mimicking the black hole's surface gravity.